Internal communication is no longer a support function — it’s a business advantage.

 Instead, employees should be involved in the strategy and encouraged to initiate discussions.
 Remember, your internal communication should be a two-way street.

-This is also a great way to make internal content more personalized and improve digital personalization in internal communications.
+This is also a great way to make internal content more personalized and improve digital personalization in internal communication.

-One of the biggest internal communications trends is to improve how we track and measure the ROI of IC initiatives.
+One of the biggest internal communications trends is to improve how we track and measure the ROI of Internal Communication initiatives.
 It can be tricky to define what KPIs to track and how to collect data to be able to measure the performance of the strategy in place.

 This lack of metrics leads to several issues: